MartinStokroos/TrueRMS/README.md

 `float rmsVal`, the rms value result,

-`int dcBias`, the dcBias value in ADC-units, when BLR_ON,
+`int dcBias`, the dcBias value in ADC-units, only relevant when BLR_ON,

 `bool acquire` status bit, TRUE if scan is pending.